ngmitam/ActionRPG/README.md

 -   **Unreal Engine 5:** This project is developed for UE5 (preferably version 5.x).
 You can download it via the [Epic Games Launcher](https://www.unrealengine.com/en-US/download).
 -   **Git:** Required for cloning the repository.
--   **KoreanTraditionalMartialArts Asset Pack:** This project has a required dependency on this asset pack.
-See the installation instructions below for how to add it to the project.
+-   **Required Asset Packs:** This project has required dependencies on the following asset packs.
+See the installation instructions below for how to add them to the project.
+    -   **KoreanTraditionalMartialArts**
+    -   **FreeAnimationLibrary**

 ## Installation